homestar92/ring-lardner-transcriptions/The Battle of the Century.md

 VI

-IT WAS early spring when I run acrost
+It WAS early spring when I run acrost
 Larry again.

 "I been wanting to see you," he says.